lawrennd/old_talks/_ml/includes/ml-deployment-challenge.md

 continuous deployment does rely on testing, but it does not recognize the continuous evolution of the world around us.}

 \notes{Progression tests are likely to be *statistical* tests in contrast to classical software tests.
-The should be monitoring model performance and quality measures.
+The tests should be monitoring model performance and quality measures.
 They could also monitor conformance to standardized *fairness* measures.}

 \newslide{Continuous Monitoring}
 \slides{